Setup & Installation

 Download the Flutter SDK for macOS

-Once downloaded, extract and position the
+Once downloaded, extract and position the flutter

-folder in your preferred directory, such as~/development
+folder in your preferred directory, such as ~/development

 .